komis1/dontlookup/README.md

 # dontlookup
-Gaze and typing data from a e text entry study
+Gaze and typing data from a smartphone text entry study